gbattra/CS5330/P5/report05.md

 ### Part 4: Experimenting

+In this part, I chose to experiment with variations on a model to fit the MNIST Fashion dataset.
-In this part, I selected five parameters along which I could modify the architecture of the neural network used to fit the MNIST number dataset.
+I selected five parameters along which I could modify the architecture of the neural network used to fit the MNIST number dataset.
 I chose the following:

 * Number of convolutional layers: `2, 3, 4`

 * Number of filters per convolutional layer: `34, 64, 128`

 * Size of filters per convolutional layer: `3, 5`

 * Number of dense layers: `2, 3, 4`

 * Number of units in each dense layer: `50, 100, 400`

 My hypothesis was that bigger filters would not have much of an impact on accuracy, but